Windows81/Vecistani-Wiki/internal/! The Vecistani Endopamphology ¡.md

 				Tredecimsday
 			</td>
 			<td>
-				VisualPlugin's 13th anniversary fell on a Tuesday; formerly referred to as Constitutionsday to commemorate the Nation's inception.
+				VisualPlugin's 13th anniversary fell on a Tuesday; formerly referred to as 'Constitutionsday' to commemorate the Nation's inception.
 			</td>
 		</tr>
 		<tr>